Skip to Content

 Later, Jasmine Paolini of Italy toughed out a three-setter against Austria’s dangerous Anastasia Potapova, and moves on to a match with another strong opponent: Australian Ajla Tomljanovic.

 We never want to use the word “last” in reference to Gaël Monfils, because we don’t want to imagine a future in which he’s not playing, but the Frenchman did lose to Canadian Felix Auger-Aliassime in his last match at the BNP Paribas Open.
-We were not alone in our tearful admiration; La Monf got a standing ovation more than once during the match, but none more effusive than when we walked off court with a wave.
+We were not alone in our tearful admiration; La Monf got a standing ovation more than once during the match, but none more effusive than when he walked off court with a wave.
 Sniff.

 Day 2: Hottie Coach Brackets, Queen Vee & Escape from Oman